 This is a family of bacteria that will cause diarrhea in humans.

-There are several form of this bacteria.
+There are several forms of this bacteria.

-Nonetheless, shigella sonnei which is known as group D, is responsible for over two thirds of the shigellosis in the United States.
+Consequently, shigella sonnei which is known as group D, is responsible for over two thirds of the shigellosis in the United States.

 The last of the four recreational water illnesses that we will look at is Escherichia coli 0157:H7.
-Just like shigella lamblia, E. coli 0157:H7 can be present in diarrheal stools of infected individuals.
+Just like Shigella Lamblia, E. coli 0157:H7 can be present in diarrheal stools of infected individuals.

 Users of your swimming pools and spa facilities, will become infected by:

-The next illness that I feel must be mentioned here, is hepatitis A. This is a disease of the liver.
+The next illness that I feel must be mentioned here is Hepatitis A. This is a disease of the liver.

-Preventing the transmission of this disease, requires good hygiene and proper sanitation of your swimming pool facility.
+Preventing the transmission of this disease requires good hygiene and proper sanitation of your swimming pool facility.

+Normally individuals using your swimming facilities will become ill from this disease.
 This happens when and if they put something in their mouth that has being contaminated by stool from an infected person.